Lovable Cascais - The Best Day Trip from Lisbon

 Cascais has it all - golden beaches, palm trees, big blue sky, rolling waves of the Atlantic Ocean, charming architecture and the best Port...

-Over the past century, Cascais has transformed from a small fishing village in the outskirts of Lisbon to one of the top travel destinations in Portugal.
-But this newly attained fame didn't take away its charm and sleepy coziness as it remained a place where the time seems to slow down under the ruthless sun.
+Over the past century, Cascais has transformed from a small fishing village on the outskirts of Lisbon to one of the top travel destinations in Portugal.
+But this newly attained fame didn't take away its charm and sleepy coziness as it remained a place where time seemed to slow down under the ruthless sun.

-Cobblestone lanes that resemble waves adds to the town's charm.
+Cobblestone lanes that resemble waves add to the town's charm.

 Traditional Portuguese blue tiles look equally amazing on shiny mansions and ramshackle houses.